Photo Prompt from a few weeks ago by Rochelle Wisoff Fields

 And here is my one hundred word flash fiction offering for today.
 I know I am going backwards, but I did read the majority of stories on this wonderful prompt first, and was compelled to write a story, and even though the link is now closed, Rochelle kindly gave me permission to post a story without linking it in to that weekly link.
 And it may or may not answers some of my readers’ comments on yesterdays (my first) Friday Fictioneers story Parking the Shades.
 Hope this is not too misleading.
 And I hope you enjoy reading, and commenting, on each others’ flash fiction stories and mine – if you are so moved.
 Thank you for stopping by.

-Finding the Shade by Kelvin M Knight
+Kelvin M Knight

 Day after day she watched, people, different people, moving the same way: through shadows that clung to the alleyway’s daylight.